-Felbrigg Hall now has a greener heating system, following the installation of a biomass boiler that will be fuelled from wood chip, sustainably harvested from this National Trust Estate.
+Felbrigg Hall now has a greener heating system, following the installation of a biomass boiler that is fuelled from wood chip, sustainably harvested from this National Trust Estate.

 Keeping Felbrigg warm with homegrown fuel

-The new boiler, which replaces five oil fired boilers and current electric heaters, will supply renewable heat and hot water to the shop, kitchens, tea-room, offices, staff apartments and three holiday cottages on the Felbrigg Estate.
+The new boiler, which replaces five oil fired boilers and current electric heaters, now supplies renewable heat and hot water to the shop, kitchens, tea-room, offices, staff apartments and three holiday cottages on the Felbrigg Estate.

 The new biomass boiler

-The arrival of the biomass boiler at Felbrigg will also save the conservation charity around £11,000 a year in fuel costs, as well as creating an income of over £4,000 a year for 20 years from the Government’s Renewable Heat Incentive that can now be used to fund a range of conservation projects.
+The arrival of the biomass boiler at Felbrigg is saving the conservation charity around £11,000 a year in fuel costs, as well as creating an income of over £4,000 a year for 20 years from the Government’s Renewable Heat Incentive that can now be used to fund a range of conservation projects.